 reduce your risk of broken bones.

-Medicines for treatment and prevention
+Medicine for treatment and prevention

-ibandronate (Boniva), risedronate (Actonel), and zoledronic acid (Reclast),
+ibandronate (Boniva), risedronate (Actonel), and zoledronic acid (Reclast).

-Calcitonin (Calcimar or Miacalcin), a
+Calcitonin (Calcimar or Miacalcin).
+This is a

 naturally occurring hormone that helps regulate calcium levels in your body and

 spinal compression fractures.
-Calcitonin is used in

 Hormone therapy for osteoporosis